Chuba369/PoeScriptManager/README.md

 - **map_t17_bulk**: This script will loop over your inventory (except for the configured reserved slots) and roll your t17 maps.
 Rules are identical to map_t17_single
 - **map_t165_single**: This script will scour alch spam the map in your currency stash crafting window until at least 1 of the configured modifiers is fullfilled and there are no mods to avoid
 - **map_t165_bulk**: This script will loop over your inventory (except for the configured reserved slots) and roll your t165 maps.
 Rules are identical to map_t165_single
 - **scarab_get_valuable**: This script will go over the fragment-scarab tab and grab all valuable scarabs until your inventory is full or everything is processed.
-Exact value threshhold can be configured.
+Exact value threshhold in chaos can be configured.

 ## Installation
 ### User